-The key terms to the Convertible Note Facility are summarized as follows:
+The key terms of the Convertible Note Facility are summarised as follows:

 - Magnum, at its discretion, can draw debt tranches of \$1 million each (except for the first tranche, which was \$1.3 million as it included funding for upfront fees); - the maturity date of the Notes is 24 months from the Issue Date; - the Investor may at any time between the Issue Date of the Notes and the Maturity Date, convert some or all of the Notes into fully paid ordinary shares in the Company; - the conversion price of the Notes will equate to 95% of the average of the 5 lowest daily volume weighted average prices (VWAP) of MGU shares of the 20 most recent trading days prior to the date of the conversion (Conversion Price); - interest on the face value of the Notes is not capitalised or payable in case of conversion into shares; - the Investor may elect, following the Maturity Date, to redeem some or all of the Notes.
-On redemption, the Company must pay the Investor the following redemption amount: - o the total face value of the Notes being redeemed; and - o interest payable on the face value of the Notes being redeemed at an interest rate of 5% per annum, accrued daily and compounded monthly, from the date of issue of the Notes up to the date of payment.
+On redemption, the Company must pay the Investor the following redemption amount: - o the total face value of the Notes being redeemed; and - interest payable on the face value of the Notes being redeemed at an interest rate of 5% per annum, accrued daily and compounded monthly, from the date of issue of the Notes up to the date of payment. - As at the date of this report, Magnum has issued 520 notes, with all notes converted.
+At balance date, there are no remaining notes issued.